Ways to Strengthen Your Financial Future

 - Make savings automatic.
 Ask your bank or adjust settings on your online accounts to transfer a percentage of your income into savings each pay period.

 - Fortify your emergency fund.
-You should try to keep at least six to eight months of living expenses on hand in an emergency fund for unplanned or emergency expenses.
+You should try to keep at least three to six months of living expenses on hand in an emergency fund for unplanned or emergency expenses.

-Keep in mind that in most cases, credit has a cost.
+Keep in mind that in most cases, credit has a cost, so it’s important to understand how your score is calculated.
 Spending money responsibly, paying your bills on time and only opening new accounts as needed can help you build credit or rebuild credit.